nexcess/magento-turpentine/README.md

  will need to be regenerated and cached for the visitor's new session.
 Any further requests will be at full cached-page speed (assuming the pages are already in the cache).
+ - Multi-store/multi-site setups that use the same *URL path and domain combo* will not work.
+Specifically they will always use the default site/store and changing via the dropdown menu will not do anything.
+Examples:
+    - example.com/store/en/ and example.com/store/de/ works
+    - en.example.com/store/ and de.example.com/store/ works
+    - example.com/store/ for both EN and DE **does not** work
- - **Varnish 2.1 Caveats**: Due to technical limitations, some features are not available when using Varnish 2.1:
+ - **Varnish 2.1**: Due to technical limitations, some features are not available when using Varnish 2.1:
     - TTL extension on cache hits does not work
     - External ESI requests are not blocked